This course is designed for adoption social workers and mental health providers.

 Accreditations and Approvals:

-Creating a Family – The National Adoption and Infertility Education and Support Nonprofit, # 886829466, is approved as a provider for social work continuing education by the National Association of Social Workers (NASW), through the NASW CE Approval program.
-Creating a Family – The National Adoption and Infertility Education and Support Nonprofit maintains responsibility for the program.
+Creating a Family – The National Adoption and Foster Care Education and Support Nonprofit submitted this course for social work continuing education for approval by the National Association of Social Workers (NASW), through the NASW CE Approval program.
+Creating a Family – The National Adoption and Foster Care Education and Support Nonprofit maintains responsibility for the program.

 NASW Approval Period: 6/4/2020-6/30/2021.
 Social workers should contact their regulatory board to determine course approval for continuing education credits.
 This program is approved by the National Association of Social Workers (Approval # 886829466-7884) for 1 continuing education contact hours.